NavotSlavin/vegan-backend/README.md

 # vegan-backend
-vegan BE side with afik
+vegan BE side with Navot, Afik & Gal